codebytes/codebytes.github.io/_posts/2019-12-01-dependency-injection-architecture-and-testing.md

 ## Interfaces

 I feel it is very important to have interfaces define the contracts between layers and systems.
 Having _FOO_ depend on _BAR_ means that _FOO_ might change every time we modify the implementation of _BAR_.
-If _FOO_ depends on _IBAR_, the api contract of _BAR_, we can have multiple implementations, change the implementation or mock it.
+If _FOO_ depends on _IBAR_, the API contract of _BAR_, we can have multiple implementations, change the implementation or mock it.
 The interface insulates _FOO_ from the changes in _BAR_.
 In addition to reducing coupling between modules, it will help with testability and refactoring down the road.

 ## Types of Dependency Injection